FDio/csit/docs/lab/testbed_specifications.md

 10.30.51.61               | s25-t25-sut1
 10.30.51.62               | s26-t25-tg1
 10.30.51.69               | s27-t13-sut1
+^^ UPDATE HERE when we know how - after lab folks assign ips for the new servers |
 10.30.51.70-10.30.51.105  | VIRL1 TO BE VERIFIED
 10.30.51.106-10.30.51.180 | VIRL2
 10.30.51.181-10.30.51.254 | VIRL3